Izenda7Series/docs/known_issues.rst

      - 17116
      - Can export query execution although there is no report part, so export is blank
    * - Defect
-     - 17461
-     - Cannot create new dashboard when user has permission to create dashboard but not category
-   * - Defect
      - 17123
      - Cannot create report type chart on Mac OS Safari
-   * - Defect
-     - 17295
-     - Cannot use Enter or Tab when saving Category or Subcategory of Dashboard
    * - Defect
      - 17045
      - Can't change status from Deactivate to Active for user in MVC kit